 A living donor is an option for patients who otherwise may face a lengthy wait for an organ from a deceased donor.
 To spare an individual a long and uncertain wait, relatives, loved ones, friends, and even individuals who wish to remain anonymous may serve as living donors.

-Even better, kidney and liver patients who are able to receive a living donor transplant can receive the best quality organ much sooner, often in less than a year.
+Kidney and liver transplant candidates who are able to receive a living donor transplant can receive the best quality organ much sooner, often in less than a year.

 - Living organ donation and transplantation was developed as a direct result of the critical shortage of deceased donors.

-- Today, one in four living donors are not biologically related to the recipient.
+- Living donors don’t have to be related to their recipients.
+On average, 1 in 4 living donors are not biologically related to the recipient.

 Types of Living Donation

-In a directed donation, the donor specifically names the person to which they are donating who will receive the transplant.
+In a directed donation, the living donor names the specific person to receive the transplant.
 This is the most common type of living donation.
-In a directed donation, the donor may be:
+In a directed donation, the living donor may be: